 However, on entering the new life, the resources so rosily described to them failed to materialize.
 Many families faced starvation every winter, their only support the store of the Indian trader, who was baiting his trap for their destruction.
 Very gradually they awoke to the facts.

-At last, it was planned to secure from them the north half of their reservation for ninety-eight thousand dollars, but it was not explained to the Indians that the traders were to receive all the money. c made the greatest mistake of his life when he signed this agreement.
+At last, it was planned to secure from them the north half of their reservation for $98,000, but it was not explained to the Indians that the traders were to receive all the money.
+They made the greatest mistake of his life when he signed this agreement.

-Meanwhile, to make matters worse, the cash annuities were not paid for nearly two years.
-Civil War had begun.
-When it was learned that the traders had taken all of the ninety-eight thousand dollars “on account”, there was very bitter feeling.
+Meanwhile, to make matters worse, the cash annuities were not paid for nearly two years as the Civil War had begun.
+When it was learned that the traders had taken all of the money “on account”, there was a very bitter feeling.
 In fact, the heads of the leading stores were afraid to go about as usual, and most of them stayed in St. Paul.
 Little Crow was justly held in part responsible for the deceit, and his life was not safe.

 There were many mixed bloods among these Sioux, and some of the Indians held that these were accomplices of the white people in robbing them of their possessions, therefore their lives should not be spared.
 My father, Many Lightnings, who was practically the leader of the Mankato band (for Mankato, the chief, was a weak man), fought desperately for the lives of the half-breeds and the missionaries.
 The chiefs had great confidence in my father, yet they would not commit themselves since their braves were clamoring for blood.
 Little Crow had been accused of all the misfortunes of his tribe, and he now hoped by leading them against the whites to regain his prestige with his people, and a part at least of their lost domain.